j-maas/mockodb/README.md

 ### Preloading

 Note that `MockoDb.boot()` might attempt to download the MongoDB binaries on the first run.
-You can preload those libraries explicitly with the `preload()`
+You can preload those libraries explicitly before your tests run using the `preload()` function:
-function:

 ```typescript
 import { preload } from "mockodb";